 There are a wide range of tankless water heaters available.
 These include mini heaters, compact heaters, and even comfort heaters.

 Tankless water heaters are powered either by electricity or gas.
 The electric models are more popular than the gas models as they last longer, are typically smaller units, and are easier to install.

 Gas-powered tankless water heaters produce a higher water flow rate (gallons or liters used per minute) than electric models.
-For example, a gas-powered water heater can heat up to 5 gallons (22 liters) of water to 70 degrees Fahrenheit (21 degrees Celsius) in one minute.
+For example, a gas-powered water heater can heat a flow rate of up to 5 gallons (22 liters) of water per minute 70 degrees Fahrenheit (21 degrees Celsius).
 A gas-powered water heater is an excellent option for larger homes that use a lot of water.

 However, they are substantially more expensive than their electric counterparts and need to be installed by a professional.
 In addition, these models require good ventilation.

 Gas-powered water heaters also need an annual maintenance check to keep them in good condition, but they have a potential life span of around 20 years or more, so they are worth the upkeep!

 The Rinnai Tankless Hot Water Heaters run on natural gas or propane, and can provide 5.3-9.8 gallons per minute, depending on the model you select.
 You do need to purchase a special vent pipe for these units.
 Though you invest upfront, you can recoup and then some when paying your water bill.

 Mr. Tankless says the longevity of a gas-powered tankless water heater is much longer than that of an electric-powered tankless heater.
-Plus, he says, you’ll save up to 50% on your monthly gas bill.
+Plus, he says, you’ll save significantly on your monthly gas bill.
 According to energy.gov, gas-powered tankless water heaters generate higher flow rates than electric ones:

 Mr. Tankless recommends Rinnai gas-powered models.
 “The Rinnai has been around the longest.
 They have great warranties.
 And the unit is solid,” he tells me.